 We introduce a typical srq, and represent it as a propositional satisfiability problem.
 Its straightforward clausal representation is too big for effective treatment using standard methods.
-Instead, we solve it with finite domain constraint programming, using the constraint language Oz.
-For this application of constraint programming, special support for 0/1 variables is crucial.
+Instead, we solve it with finite domain constraint programming.
+For this application of constraint programming, support of logic connectives such as conjunction and disjunction is crucial.
 With their small problem descriptions, srqs are ideal candidates for benchmarks covering the implementation of 0/1 variables in constraint programming languages.